 - 1) The organization head must appoint one person as the AbilityOne Liaison to represent the organization and to coordinate the organization's actions with the Committee Member.
-The AbilityOne Liaison is currently within the Office of Small and Disadvantaged Business Utilization (OSDBU) staff, OSDBU Website. - 2) AbilityOne Liaisons may represent more than one organization.
-Liaisons need not be acquisition officials. - 3) The organization head must issue and maintain a performance plan to promote and enhance the organization's acquisitions from AbilityOne participating nonprofit agencies.
+The AbilityOne Liaison is currently within the Office of Small and Disadvantaged Business Utilization (OSDBU) staff, USDA AbilityOne. - 2) AbilityOne Liaisons may represent more than one organization.
+Liaisons are not required to be acquisition officials.